StaffanHynge/E-commerce-store-v1/README.md

   <img src="pictures/lighthousep.png" alt="Image description">
 </details>

-> html Validator was used to check the code for html.
+> Html Validator was used to check the code for html.
 > All the code passes with no errors or warnings except for the the use of jinja templates and a meta tag.

 <details>
   <summary>Html</summary>
   <img src="pictures/html.png" alt="Image description">
 </details>

 > Css validator was used to check the code for my css.
 > All the code passes with no errors or warnings.

 <details>
   <summary>CSS</summary>
   <img src="pictures/css.png" alt="Image description">
 </details>

 ## Tech